Biography of Berthe Morisot

 Critics, including Paul Mantz and Theodore Duret, described her as a ‘quintessential Impressionist’.
 This is evident in the way her works manipulate light and colour, exuding life and a sense of fleeting emotion.

 Throughout her life, from 1841-1895, Morisot innovated in her artwork, depicting figures and scenes that were otherwise ignored by many male artists at the time.
-She experimented with painting ‘en plein air’, characteristic of the Impressionist style, but the necessity of her having a male chaperone with her at all times impacted on her ability to paint in open spaces.
+She experimented with painting ‘en plein air’ (ie outdoors), characteristic of the Impressionist style, but the necessity of having a male chaperone impacted on her ability to paint in open spaces.
 Nevertheless, to reduce her to the ranks of a female painter focussing solely on feminine life is to ignore the diversity and experimentation in her work.

 Born in 1841 in Bourges, France, Morisot grew to become a key figure in the Impressionist art movement without ever being fully recognised as one.
 She walked a thin line between being an upper-class society woman and a professional painter who could compete with any of her male contemporaries.
-Her own self-criticism is one reason given to her lack of fame during her life and after her death.
-Another is simply her position as a woman in a world that was firmly male-dominated.
+Her own self-criticism is one reason given for her lack of fame during her life and posthumously.
+Another is her position as a woman in a world that was firmly male-dominated.

 1. Morisot’s early years

-The Granddaughter of famous Rococo painter Jean-Honore Fragonard, who lived from 1732 to 1806, Morisot grew up with art in her life.
+The granddaughter of famous Rococo painter Jean-Honore Fragonard (1732-1806), Morisot grew up with art in her life.